wyvertux/wyverkiss/INSTALL.md

 ### Modify compiler options (optional)

 These options have been tested and work with every package in the repositories.
-If you'd like to play it safe, use -O2 or -Os instead of -O3.
+If you'd like to play it safe, use `-O2` or `-Os` instead of `-O3`.

 If your system has a low amount of memory, omit -pipe.
 This option speeds up compilation but may use more memory.

-If you intend to transfer packages between machines, omit -march=native.
+If you intend to transfer packages between machines, omit `-march=native`.
 This option tells the compiler to use optimizations unique to your processor's architecture.

 The `-jX` option should match the number of CPU threads available.
 You can omit this, however builds will then be limited to a single thread.